Street name: Symbolism

 Some street names in large cities can become metonyms, and stand for whole types of businesses or ways of life.
 "Fleet Street" in London still represents the British press, and "Wall Street" in New York City stands for American finance, though the former does not serve its respective industry any more.
 Also, if a theatrical performance makes it to "Broadway" it is supposed to be a very good show.
 "Broadway" represents the 41 professional theaters with 500 or more seats located in the Theater District and Lincoln Center along Broadway, in Midtown Manhattan, New York City.

 In London, a top surgeon with a private practice is liable to be referred to as a Harley Street surgeon even if she or he does not actually maintain an office in Harley Street.
 Also Savile Row is a world-known metonym for a good tailor, while Jermyn Street is associated with high-quality shirtmaking.
 The cachet of streets like Park Avenue and Fifth Avenue can prove effective branding, as for the Buick Park Avenue luxury car, and Saks Department Store being always known as "Saks Fifth Avenue".
-In the opposite way, 42nd Street still symbolizes a street of pleasure, but also sin and decadence.
+In the opposite way, 42nd Street still carries connotations of pleasure, but also sin and decadence.
 Like Wall Street, Toronto's Bay Street represented Canadian finance and still serves it today.

 Much as streets are often named after the neighborhoods they run through, the reverse process also takes place, with a neighborhood taking its name from a street or an intersection: for example, Wall Street in Manhattan, Knightsbridge in London, Haight-Ashbury in San Francisco, and Jane and Finch in Toronto.